JasonWu404/EventStackMFF/README.md

 ```

 The framework will:
-1. Test on each dataset independently
+1. Test on each dataset independently.
-2. Generate fusion results for each scene
+2. Generate fusion results for each scene.
-3. Save results in separate folders for dataset
+3. Save results in separate folders for dataset.

 Parameters:
-- `--image_root`: Image_stack root directory containing test datasets
+- `--image_root`: Image_stack root directory containing test datasets.
-- `--event_root`: Event_stack root directory containing test datasets
+- `--event_root`: Event_stack root directory containing test datasets.
-- `--test_datasets`: List of dataset names to test (e.g., MobileDepth or Middlebury)
+- `--test_datasets`: List of dataset names to test (e.g., MobileDepth or Middlebury).
-- `--output_dir`: Directory for saving results
+- `--output_dir`: Directory for saving results.
-- `--model_path`: Path to model weights file (optional, defaults to `model.pth` in root directory)
+- `--model_path`: Path to model weights file (optional, defaults to `model.pth` in root directory).

 ### 📈 Predict Image Pair Datasets

-For processing image pair datasets with A/B folder structure, use the `predict_pair_datasets.py` script.
-This script processes each dataset independently, similar to `predict_datasets.py`, and is specifically designed for datasets where images are organized as pairs in separate 'A' and 'B' subfolders.
+For processing image-pair datasets with an A/B folder structure, use the `predict_datasets.py` script.
+This script processes each dataset independently, and is specifically designed for datasets where both the image stack and the corresponding event stack are organized as paired data in separate `A` and `B` subfolders, with each A/B pair  strictly aligned  between the two modalities.

 Organize your image pair datasets as follows: